-Returns PolicyIn the last almost-four years I have had a very few (less than can be counted on one hand) items returned for a refund.
-There are a few more instances of exchanges of course - and KiwiKate is happy to oblige as long as the conditions are met by both parties.
-The propensity for few returns is one KiwiKate would like to maintaon!
+We have very few items returned for a refund.
+There are a few more instances of exchanges of course - and KiwiKate Ltd is happy to oblige as long as the conditions are met by both parties.
+The propensity for few returns is one KiwiKate Ltd would like to maintain!
 'She' isn’t Johnnie Boden, although she’d quite like to aspire to his dizzying heights one day.
 Please call if you would like to discuss products before purchase.
 This will save all the to-ing and fro-ing, postage costs, wasted packaging and so on.

 Under the Distance Selling Regulations you have the legal right to cancel your order within seven working days of receipt of the goods (beginning the day after the goods have been received by the customer).
 These circumstances would arise if the goods were faulty, or if the goods were not suitable for your purpose.
 We will refund for these goods providing they are not damaged or have been worn and that labels are in tact.
 It may be that you would prefer an exchange (rather than a refund) and this of course is preferable.
 In the case of the return of goods within 7 days, the postage costs, as well as the cost of the goods, are refunded.